 Based on premiums written, the B.C.
 Optional automobile insurance market has experienced strong growth over the past five years.
-There are about 36 private insurers, many of which are large multi-national insurers that sell some level of B.C.
+There are about 34 private insurers, many of which are large multi-national insurers that sell some level of B.C.
 Optional auto insurance.
-The past few years of overall industry profitability have left many insurers well capitalized, presenting them with opportunities for reinvestment into the business, expansion into other markets, and acquisitions.
+Of the total number of private auto insurers doing business in B.C., there are four insurers who are considered our main competitors.
 Although insurers may be adversely impacted by lower investment returns and the issues in the Alberta and Ontario auto insurance markets, we expect that the Optional market will continue to be robust and competitive.